jurgenwigg/py3S60/newcore/Doc/library/asyncio-future.rst

       See also the :func:`create_task` function which is the preferred way for creating new Tasks.

-      Save a reference to the result of this function, to avoid a task disappearing mid execution.

    .. versionchanged:: 3.5.1
       The function accepts any :term:`awaitable` object.

-   .. deprecated:: 3.10
-      Deprecation warning is emitted if *obj* is not a Future-like object and *loop* is not specified and there is no running event loop.

 .. function:: wrap_future(future, *, loop=None)

    Wrap a :class:`concurrent.futures.Future` object in a :class:`asyncio.Future` object.

-   .. deprecated:: 3.10
-      Deprecation warning is emitted if *future* is not a Future-like object and *loop* is not specified and there is no running event loop.

 Future Object